 We make things.
 Better.

-Designed to maximise unutilised vertical space by providing additional space above and below, a mezzanine floor is an intermediate floor built between either two main floors of a building, or the floor and the ceiling.
+We are the leading supplier of mezzanine floors in Leeds and West Yorkshire.
+Designed to maximise unutilised vertical space by providing additional space above and below, a mezzanine floor is an intermediate, suspended floor built between either two main floors of a building, or the floor and the ceiling.
 Most often found in industrial settings due to their high ceilings and often free standing, semi-permanent structure – Mezzanine floors are typically manufactured from detailed drawings, constructed from steel and custom made to suit their surroundings.
 For a cost-effective way to make the most of your space, whether a large warehouse or an office – a mezzanine floor is a fantastic solution.

 There are numerous key components that make up a mezzanine floor.
 These components include: